antixz1/MSMiniProject/README.md

 ```

 # Utility
+Note: Example output/input for each pipeline step can be found in the examples folder within this repository.
 ## Running
 The python code automates the use of the installed software to efficiently analyze genomes.
 This specifically works with E. coli K-12 data, but can be edited for other types of genetic data.
 After correct installation of prerequisites, the pipeline can be run with
 ```